DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

   ```
   where `compare.html` is the analysis result file.
 Unfortunately, only two files can be compared at the same time.

-More detailed information about using these benchmarks can be found [here](../HACKING.md).
+Original guide for performance measurement can be found [here](../HACKING.md), in the _Performance measurement_ section.

 P. S. Of course, the commands above are valid for LinuxX64 platform, others will require corresponding names changed.